 Types of Hip Replacement Procedures

 Introduction

-Hip arthroplasty, popularly known as hip replacement, is a surgical procedure performed to repair damage to the hip and associated structures.
+Hip arthroplasty, popularly known as hip replacement surgery, is a surgical procedure performed to repair damage to the hip and associated structures.
 The surgery involves the removal of damaged sections of the hip joint (the head of the femur or thigh bone, also known as the ball and its socket.
 This is a part of the pelvis or the hip bone).
 The surgery also involves the subsequent replacement with parts made of metal, ceramic, or very hard plastic.
 These prosthetics help reduce pain and improve function.
+There are different types of hip replacement procedure, but first, let us talk about the indications for the procedure.

+Types of Hip Replacement Procedures